Optimal Hardy weights on the Euclidean lattice: Introduction

 \subsection{Summary of main results about optimal Hardy weights}

 In this paper we establish inverse-square behavior at large distances of optimal Hardy weights for elliptic operators on $ \Z^{d} $ with $d\geq 3$.
-Specifically, we prove \textit{inverse-square bounds on optimal Hardy weights} in the following settings. \begin{itemize} \item For general coefficients, upper bounds on annular averages and lower bounds on sectorial averages (Theorem~\ref{thm:mainspatial}). \item For ergodic coefficients satisfying a logarithmic Sobolev inequality, pointwise almost-sure upper bounds (Theorem~\ref{thm:mainrandom}). \item For weakly random i.i.d.\ coefficients, pointwise lower bounds in expectation (Theorem \ref{thm:mainrandompert}). \end{itemize}
+Specifically, we prove \textit{inverse-square bounds on optimal Hardy weights} in the following settings. \begin{itemize} \item For general coefficients, upper and lower bounds on sectorial averages (Theorem~\ref{thm:mainspatial}). \item For ergodic coefficients satisfying a logarithmic Sobolev inequality (for example independent and identically distributed random variables), pointwise upper bounds on moments (Theorem~\ref{thm:mainrandom}). \item For independent and identically distributed random coefficients, pointwise lower bounds on moments (Theorem \ref{thm:iid}). \end{itemize}

-An upper bound on an optimal Hardy weight informs on what is the best possible expected behavior, while a lower bound corresponds to a concrete Hardy inequality that is useful in applications.
+An upper bound on an optimal Hardy weight informs on what is the best possible expected Hardy inequality \eqref{eq:hardy}, while a lower bound corresponds to a concrete Hardy inequality that is useful in applications.

-We comment on the fact that all of the bounds we prove here involve some kind of averaging or exclude a probability-zero set.
-One may naively hope for stronger purely deterministic bounds without averaging which are uniform in the underlying coefficients (or rather, only depend on their ellipticity ratio).
-However, such bounds are not to be expected because optimal Hardy weights are closely related to Green's function derivatives and from elliptic regularity theory \cite{A1,A2,deGiorgi,GT,LSW63,Moser,Nash} it is well-known that pointwise bounds of the expected scaling cannot hold with constants that are uniform in the coefficients; see Section \ref{sect:ERT}.
-Here, we address this problem by proving suitably weakened versions of inverse square behavior.
+We comment on the fact that all of the bounds we prove here involve some kind of averaging or at least exclude a probability-zero set.
+One may naively hope that, for fixed ellipticity ratio, one can prove inverse-square bounds on optimal Hardy weights that hold (a) pointwise and (b) deterministically (i.e., uniformly in the coefficients).
+However, results from classical elliptic regularity theory \cite{A1,A2,deGiorgi,LSW63,Moser,Nash} show this is impossible and so one needs to compromise on either (a) or (b).
+More precisely, optimal Hardy weights can be expressed through Green's function derivatives.
+For the latter, in the context of elliptic regularity it is well-known that pointwise, deterministic bounds of the required scaling do not hold; see Section \ref{sect:ERT} for more on this.

+Here, we address this issue by proving suitably averaged versions of the widely expected inverse-square behavior of optimal Hardy weights on $\Z^d$.

+On the one hand, one can compromise on the pointwise nature of the bound by spatial averaging; this leads us to Theorem~\ref{thm:mainspatial}.
+On the other hand, one expects that the counterexamples developed in elliptic regularity are non-generic in an appropriate sense.
+This motivates the study of random coefficients, which physically model materials with disordered microstructure.
+The associated regularity theory belongs to the extremely active area of stochastic homogenization theory \cite{ABM,AKMpaper,AKM,AS,BG,BGO1,BGO2,B,CKS,CN,DG,DD,DGL,DGO,GNO,GO,GM,KL,MN,MO1,MO2,MO3} and we draw heavily on some relatively recent precise descriptions of Green's function derivatives, specifically \cite[Theorem 8.20 \& Section 9.2]{AKM}, \cite[Corollary 3]{BGO1}, or \cite[Proposition 4.2]{GM}.
+Along the way, we find that the leading-order asymptotic behavior of the optimal Hardy weight depends on the usual ``correctors'' and will thus remain genuinely random, cf.\ \cite{AKM,MN,MO3}.